 Rio Flumendosa (Gadoni / Seulo): it is possible to travel for 5 kilometers between the village of Norcui and Arredelusu, which is one of the most beautiful, wild and compelling sections of this river thus covering one part of the much longer Rio Flumendosa.
 It takes an hour of a pleasant walk to reach the location then we spend around 3/4 hours chasing the winding stream between ponds and lush vegetation (shuttle required both uphill and downhill).

-Further information The minimum number of participants is 6.
-Participation fees starting from 30 € based on the chosen destination and number of participants.
-The participation fee includes the loan of the technical material (shorty wetsuit, pvc backpack, canyon kegs)
+Further information • Participation fees starting from 30 € based on the chosen destination • The participation fee includes the loan of the technical material (shorty wetsuit, pvc backpack, canyon kegs)